 Substitute House Bill No. 6854, also known as Public Act No. 25-51, amends existing laws governing the regulation of alcoholic liquor in Connecticut, focusing on the sale, distribution, and permitting processes.
 The bill introduces new definitions and regulations for the "case price" of alcoholic beverages, reducing the maximum number of certain bottle sizes in a case from six to three thousand seven hundred fifty milliliters.
 It also establishes that the Commissioner of Consumer Protection cannot authorize fewer quantities or numbers of bottles for any one entity more than eight times in a calendar year.
-Additionally, the bill clarifies that permits for alcoholic beverage sales are personal privileges that can be revoked and introduces provisions for farm wineries to sell and ship wine directly to consumers under specific conditions, including age verification and tax compliance.
+Additionally, the bill clarifies that permits are personal privileges that can be revoked and introduces provisions for farm wineries to sell and ship wine directly to consumers under specific conditions, including age verification and tax compliance.

 Statutes affected: